gsinghjay/mvp_qr_gen/app/scripts/test_api_readme.md

 These features improve accessibility for users with visual impairments when QR codes are delivered in SVG format.

+## Enhanced User Agent Tracking

+The script tests the advanced scan tracking features:

+1. **Genuine Scan Detection**:
+   - Tests if the system correctly differentiates between direct URL access and genuine QR scans
+   - Uses the `scan_ref=qr` parameter to simulate genuine QR scans
+   - Verifies that only genuine scans increment the genuine scan counter

+2. **User Agent Analysis**:
+   - Tests different user agents (Desktop, iPhone, Android) to ensure proper device detection
+   - Verifies that user agent strings are correctly parsed and device information is tracked
+   - Confirms that device-specific metadata is stored with scan logs

+3. **Scan Statistics**:
+   - Verifies that both total and genuine scan counters are updated correctly
+   - Tests that first and last genuine scan timestamps are properly recorded
+   - Ensures that scan history is maintained for analytics purposes

 ## FastAPI Optimization Task Verification

 The script also verifies the implementation of completed optimization tasks: